Our Local SEO For Lawyers Guide gives law firms actionable steps to improve their local rankings.

 How Reviews Help Your Local Pack Rankings

-Include Your Target Keyword in the Right Places
+Include Your Target Keyword on the Most Important Places

 Keep it simple for on-page SEO.
 Make sure you have your target keywords and city in the following: